Miscarriage: Facts, Risks, and When To Seek Care

 Miscarriage is when a fetus or embryo dies before the 20th week of pregnancy.
 A reported 10-20% of known pregnancies end in miscarriages, though they are likely even more common because many people experience miscarriages before they ever know they are pregnant.

-Frequent causes of miscarriage:
+What causes of miscarriage?

 Chromosomal or genetic abnormality in the embryo